adrian-kriegel/misc/README.md

-# Misc
+# Miscellaneous

-Misc. things that do not need their own repo.
+Miscellaneous things that do not need their own repo.
 These are mostly "sketches", so don't expect high quality code in here.